WhiteJP/AmbiguityAversionProject/docs/preregdraft_exp2.md

 3. Can the degree of ambiguity aversion shown in relation to life-like vignettes which involve qualitative gains and losses be predicted by the prior probabilities participants assign to the vignette outcomes under ambiguity.

-Hypothesis: There will be less ambiguity aversion (and possibly even ambiguity seeking) for vignettes in which participants assign greater prior probability under ambiguity to the more positive outcome (whether this be a neutral outcome in comparison to a loss, or a gain in comparison to a neutral outcome) than to the more negative outcome.
+Hypothesis: There will be less ambiguity aversion (and possibly even ambiguity seeking) for vignettes in which participants assign greater prior probability under ambiguity to the more positive outcome than to the more negative outcome.

 ### 3. Describe the key dependent variable(s) specifying how they will be measured.